dirigible-io/dirigible-io.github.io/docs-help/docs/setup/kubernetes/addons/letsencrypt.md

       - "<your-domain>"
     ```

+    !!! note "Replace Placeholders"

+        Replace the `<your-domain>` placeholder with your domain from previous step.

-    !!! note "Note"
+    !!! note "Add Namespace"

-        - If your `Istio ingress` is installed to namespace `istio-ingress` add `namespace: istio-ingress`
+        If your **Istio Ingress** is installed to namespace **istio-ingress** add `namespace: istio-ingress`.

-1. Create Ingress
+1. Create Ingress:

     === "Kubernetes Ingress"